micmejia/bible-dump/AMPC/Philippians/Phil 2.md

 He certainly was ill [too], near to death.
-But God had compassion on him, and not only on him but also on me, lest I should have sorrow [over him] [^p]coming upon sorrow.
+But God had compassion on him, and not only on him but also on me, lest I should have sorrow [over him] coming upon sorrow.